vuhung16au/gradeflow-ai/Prompts.md

+# Handle folder upload as ONE "student submission"

+- if the "student submission" is a folder, then treat it as ONE "student submission" containing all the files in the folder

+# Handle zip file as ONE "student submission"

+- if the "student submission" is a zip file, then treat it as ONE "student submission"

+# Treat ONE batch of "student submission" as ONE "student submission"

+- if the "student submission" is a single file, then treat it as ONE "student submission"
+- if the "student submission" contains multiple files, then treat it as ONE "student submission" (currently, we treat this cases as multiple submissions from different students)

 # Users can view the detailed of uploaded "Your Assessments"

 - by clicking on the one of the "Your Assessments"